vctang/GithubRepoFinderLab5/README.md

 - [X] Table rows for search results should be dynamic height according to the content height.
 - [X] Custom cells should have the proper Auto Layout constraints.
+- [X] Filter repos based on number of stars

 The following **additional** features are implemented: